dongzhuoer/homesite/content/post/2018/12-20-debug-rmarkdown-render.md

 authors: []
 ---

 # cause

 My copy of _adv-r_ seems to have some problem in chapter cross-reference, so I decide to build the source code to figure out the cause.

-Then the build failed ^[A very serious error, corrupt R session and force you exit.].
+Then the build failed —— a very serious error which corrupts R session and forces me exit.

 # Development